 She’s been Nominated the Best Jazz Singer and won Best Blues Singer by Las Vegas Black Music Association.
 As the lead female vocalist with the Group "Soulmates," she performed regularly in Las Vegas at the Venetian Hotel/Casino.
 Parris was also a featured soloist for the Monday Night Big Band Concert at the San Francisco Jazz Center.

-Parris has performed for many dignitaries, celebrities, and various organizations such as the Black Engineers Award Conference, The Human Rights Organization, USNA Forestall Lecture, the National AIDS Memorial Grove, The Innocence Project, etc. In addition, with her acting skills, Parris received her Emmy nomination as an actress/singer on the MD PBS Children's Television Show "Bob the Vid Tech" and starred in several musical productions such as Godspell Jesus Christ Superstar, PURLIE, and SELMA.
+Parris has performed for many dignitaries, celebrities, and organizations such as the Black Engineers Award Conference, The Human Rights Organization, USNA Forestall Lecture, and the National Aids Memorial Grove.
+In addition, Parris received her Emmy nomination as an actress/singer on the children's television show "Bob the Vid Tech" and starred in several local musical productions such as Godspell, Jesus Christ Superstar, PURLIE, and SELMA.